Estuário de Iguape

 S.O.S.
 Bio

 The SOS-Bio Project is not just another environmental cleanup initiative.
-It is a complete circular economy system that transforms an environmental liability of 22.8 million tons into renewable wealth for Brazilian agribusiness.
+It is a complete circular economy system that transforms an environmental liability of 25.1 million short tons into renewable wealth for Brazilian agribusiness.

 We extract aquatic macrophytes and sludge from rivers — an environmentally mandatory action — and transform them into premium organic biofertilizers rich in NPK and micronutrients, with personalized agronomic consulting.
 The raw material is abundant, free and its removal simultaneously restores the rivers.